For introverts, slow-paced living is a key to a happy and contented life.

-3. Combine one of your favorite slow-paced life activities with one of your favorite people.
+3. Combine one of your favorite slow-paced activities with one of your favorite people.

 As a “card carrying” introvert, I’m the world’s worst when it comes to making plans with other people — I often end up canceling to stay home!
-I love people, I honestly do, but I find socializing overwhelming and exhausting.
-I take time to see my friends and family one on one or in small groups.
-If socializing can include sweatpants and Netflix, then these are my kind of people!
+I love people, I honestly do, but I find the typical ways of socializing to be overwhelming and exhausting.
+So, I take time to see my friends and family one on one or in small groups.
+Even better, if socializing can include sweatpants and Netflix, then these are my kind of people!
 Try planning a “lounge night” with one (or some) of your favorite people.
-That way, you can still get in your “people” time (even we introverts need meaningful relationships) without the overstimulation of a loud restaurant or big party.
+That way, you can still get in your “people time” (even we introverts need meaningful relationships) without the overstimulation of a loud restaurant or a big party.

 4. Buy a slow cooker.